flows-network/telegram-claude/README.md

   </a>
 </p>

-Deploy this function on flows.network, and you will get a Telegram bot that uses Claude to respond to every question in your Telegram DM or channel/group automatically.
+[Deploy this flow function on flows.network](https://flows.network/flow/createByTemplate/telegram-claude), and you will get a Telegram bot that uses [Claude](https://www.anthropic.com/index/introducing-claude) to respond to every question in your Telegram DM or channel/group.
+To try it yourself, you can chat with a [demo Telegram bot](https://t.me/flows_claude_test_bot), which is created from the template without any change.

 <img width="747" alt="image" src="https://github.com/flows-network/telegram-claude/assets/45785633/5c24d37f-ef45-431b-bc9f-841a5d60925b">

-The example in the above image is to leverage ChatGPT to generate code comments.
+The example in the above image asks Claude to generate code comments.

 ## Prerequisites

 * You will need to bring your own [Claude key](https://www.anthropic.com/earlyaccess).
 * You also need a bot token to access the Telegram API.
 If you don't already have one, go to Telegram to get a bot token from [@botfather](https://telegram.me/BotFather).

 ## Deploy your Telegram Claude bot in 3 steps

 1. Create a bot from a template
 2. Add your Claude API key
-3. Configure the telegram bot
+3. Add the telegram bot token

 ### 1 Create a bot from a template